 Partnership Work Visas (for Partners of NZ citizens/residents)

-If you are the partner of a New Zealand citizen or resident, you might be eligible for the grant of a Work Visa under the partnership policy.
+If you are the partner (or spouse) of a New Zealand citizen or resident, you might be eligible for the grant of a Work Visa under the partnership policy.

-To be eligible for the grant of such a Work Visa, you must be living together in a genuine, stable, and credible relationship as a couple, and be able to provide substantial evidence in support of your partnership.
-Such an open work visa would allow you to work in any occupation for any employer.
+To be eligible for the grant of such a Work Visa, you must be living together in a genuine, stable, and credible relationship as a couple (for minimum 4-6 months or longer), and be able to provide substantial evidence in support of your partnership.
+Such an open work visa would allow you to work in any occupation for any employer in New Zealand.

-These visas could be granted for a maximum of 24 months from the date the first partnership visa was granted.
+These visas could be granted for a maximum of 36 months from the date the first partnership visa was granted if it was granted onshore (or the first date of arrival if the partnership visa was granted offshore).
 If the couple has lived together in a partnership for less than 12 months at the time the application is assessed, then the first visa granted will not exceed 12 months’ duration.
-A further visa may be granted upon application for up to a maximum of 24 months from the date the first partnership visa was granted.
+A further visa may be granted upon application for up to a maximum of 36 months from the date the first partnership visa was granted (or the first date of arrival in New Zealand if the partnership visa was granted offshore).

 Partnership Work Visas (for Partners of Work Visa holders)

-If you are the partner of a Work Visa holder, you might be eligible for the grant of a Work Visa under the family-stream work (partnership) policy, if your supporting partner meets the eligibility criteria.
+If you are the partner (or spouse) of a Work Visa holder, you might be eligible for the grant of a Work Visa under the family-stream work (partnership) policy, provided your supporting partner meets the eligibility criteria.

 Such Work Visas will be granted for the same period as the work visa held by the supporting partner.
-These might be granted with specific work visa conditions for the partners of Accredited Employer Work Visa holders.
+Such an open work visa would allow you to work in any occupation for any employer in New Zealand.

 To be eligible for the grant of such a Work Visa, you must be living together in a genuine, stable, and credible relationship as a couple, and be able to provide substantial evidence in support of your partnership.